 The lesson to be learned here, is that if you’re interested in sociology, in cognitive science, in people and in great products, user experience is a good place to be; but if you understand those principles, and are more visually inclined, you might look at its brother-in-arms: UI design.

 Want to know more about me and this post?
 Check out this video we put together with even more info for our readers on what being a UX or UI Designer really means.
 You get to see my lovely face too.
 Let me know what you think!

 What is UI Design?

 Despite it being an older and more practiced field, the question of “What is user interface design?” is difficult to answer by its ranging variety of misinterpretations.
-While User Experience is a conglomeration of tasks focused on optimization of a product for effective and enjoyable use; User Interface Design is its compliment, the look and feel, the presentation and interactivity of a product.
-But like UX, it is easily and often confused by the industries that employ UI Designers.
+While UX is a conglomeration of tasks focused on optimization of a product for effective and enjoyable use; UI design is its complement, the look and feel, the presentation and interactivity of a product.
+But like UX, it is easily and often confused by the industries that employ UI designers.
 To the extent that different job posts will often refer to the profession as completely different things.

-If you look at job posts for User Interface Design, you will mostly find interpretations of the profession that are akin to graphic design.
+If you look at job posts for UI design, you will mostly find interpretations of the profession that are akin to graphic design.
 Sometimes extending also to branding design, and even front end development.

-If you look at expert definitions of User Interface Design, you will mostly find descriptions that are in part identical to User Experience design.
+If you look at expert definitions of UI design, you will mostly find descriptions that are in part identical to UX design.
 Even referring to the same structural techniques.

 So which one is right?
 The sad answer is: Neither

 But both are close in some ways.
 Like User Experience Design, User Interface Design is a multi-faceted and challenging role.
 It is responsible for the transference of a product’s development, research, content and layout into an attractive, guiding and responsive experience for users.
 It is also a field that unlike UX, is a strictly digital profession as per its dictionary definition: